 But every buyer and seller always has his or her own interests at heart.
 The real question you’re being asked is: “Why don’t you tell me a little bit about what you do…and how it can help me?”

-The best pitch—and the best conversation—always starts with what your client is thinking.
+The best pitch—and the best conversation—always start with what your client is thinking.
 And clients are always thinking about themselves.
 We’re all wired to act in our own self-interests.
 If you start the conversation with what your listeners are thinking, you’ve already got their attention.
 If you start with the year your firm was founded, or your three other listings in Nassau County, you’ll be tuned out in a flash.

 Here are four simple prompts that can help you to tap into what your clients are thinking by acknowledging what they already know.
 This frame of reference is the best way to introduce new information; you’ll be taking clients from a “familiar neighborhood” to a new one.
 Start with one of these phrases: